Reactive-Network/documentation/docs/education/module-1/how-events-work.md

 ## Overview

-In the Ethereum blockchain, events serve as a means for smart contracts to communicate with the external world.
-When certain conditions within a smart contract are met, it can emit events to log specific information on the blockchain.
-These events are crucial for decentralized applications (dApps) because they provide a gas-efficient way to trigger and listen for specific occurrences without constantly polling the blockchain.

-Events in Ethereum are indexed by the EVM, making them searchable.
-This feature is especially useful for dApps that need to monitor blockchain activities, like transfers, contract updates, or, as we'll see, price updates from oracles.
+In the Ethereum blockchain, events enable smart contracts to communicate with the external world by logging specific information when certain conditions are met.
+This allows decentralized applications (dApps) to trigger and respond to occurrences without constantly polling the blockchain.
+Events are indexed by the EVM, making them easily searchable, which is particularly useful for monitoring blockchain activities like transfers, contract updates, and price changes from oracles.

+This lesson focuses on the critical role of events and callbacks in smart contracts.
+By learning how to emit, process, and listen to events, developers can create dynamic dApps that respond to blockchain changes in real-time.
+We will also explore how Reactive Smart Contracts use the `react()` method to handle events and initiate cross-chain transactions through callbacks, enabling improved functionality within the Reactive Network.

+By the end of this lesson, you will learn to:

+* Define and emit events in an Ethereum smart contract.
+* Listen for and process events using decentralized applications.
+* Implement event processing in Reactive Smart Contracts.
+*  callbacks to trigger actions on destination chains.

 ## How Do EVM Events Work?